dreftymac/trypublic/lab2023/chinese-vs-english/diffs-according-to-chatgpt.md

 ## Overview
 * language diffs-according-to-chatgpt

-## Query: what are the diffs b/t english and chinese prononciation
+## Query: what are the diffs b/t english and chinese pronunciation
 <!--- id="dmid://uu359sledship1679802417xhmd" --->

 English and Chinese pronunciation are quite different, and there are several key differences between the two languages: